What To Clean Fiddle Leaf Fig Leaves? 5 Effective Methods

 Some people suggest using milk diluted with water to wash the leaves effectively.
 If you are curious about this remedy, test it for a week.

-The University Libraries has warned against applying milk to shade or clean foliage on trees.
+The University Libraries have warned against applying milk to shade or clean foliage on trees.
 So please think carefully about this.

 Can You Clean F. Lyrata With Olive Oil?

-Olive oil is also an option to bring the leaves on the fig tree shiny and beautiful.
+Olive oil is also an option to make the leaves on the fig tree shiny and beautiful.
 Yet, you must dilute the oil with water first to avoid the oil clogging the pores.

 Can You Clean Ficus Lyrata With Coconut Oil?

-Some gardeners use coconut oil on a soft and small cloth to clean or polish fig leaves.
-Yet, one caveat is that the oil on the leaflets can cause pore-clogging and interfere with respiration.
+Some gardeners use coconut oil on a soft, small cloth to clean or polish fig leaves.
+Yet, one caveat is that the oil on the leaflets can cause pore clogging and interfere with respiration.

 A safer alternative is to use a mixture of water and coconut oil sprayed on the top of the leaves.
 It helps moisten the surface but still makes it more ventilated.